 Managing volunteer burnout is one of the toughest parts of leading a worship team.
-But if we’re not careful, we can overwork our volunteers until there’s no one left!
+If we’re not careful, we can overwork our volunteers until there’s no one left!

 Here’s my suggestion: start by giving your team members permission to prioritize their own health and families above serving on Sundays.
 I know, that may sound counterintuitive in church culture!
 But what if your goal was to want something FOR your volunteers rather than always wanting something FROM them?
 It’s a different mindset.